KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

     127.0.1.1	awesome_host
     ```

-13. Configure your internet connect by enabling the systemd network modules.
+* Configure your internet connect by enabling the systemd network modules.

     ```
     systemctl enable systemd-resolved
     systemctl enable systemd-networkd
     ```

-    Also you need to create these files for wired and wireless connections (replace the name with the the actual name of your network interface device that can be found with `ip link show`).
+    Also you need to create these files for wired and wireless connections (replace the name with the the actual name of your network interface device; this can be found with `ip link show`).

     ```
     /etc/systemd/network/20-wired.network